CodeOtter/bulkhead/README.md

 ## Philosophy

-MVC frameworks are inherently incomplete in their approach separation of concern.
+MVC frameworks are inherently incomplete in their ways of dealing with separations of concern.
 Important business logic tends to get distributed randomly between controllers and models.
 This makes unit testing, future scaling, and job distribution much more difficult to implement.
 To help mitigate this, many MVC frameworks incorporate services as agnostic containers of logic, but these tend to play second fiddle to the more common practice of having the controller wear multiple hats.

 To incentivize service-oriented programming for SailsJS projects, Bulkhead comes with a variety of extremely helpful tools to let people make the switch and quickly reap the rewards.